faustoFF/laravel-contextify/README.md

         // Log message with context data
         $this->logSuccess('Order was created', ['key' => 'value']);

-        // Log message and notification with context data
+        // Log message with context data both in log and notification
         $this->logSuccess('Order was created', ['key' => 'value'], true);
     }
 }